- Cost Overview at a Glance

 - You have real estate in multiple states

-- You have a blended family or complex family dynamics
+- You have a blended family or anticipated inheritance disputes

 - You have special needs dependents requiring a special needs trust